petm5/nixlet/README.md

 | Root A/B | Read-only system images      |
 | Data     | User data                    |

-The data partition is encrypted with LUKS.
-Support for secure boot and dm-verity is in progress.
+The data partition is encrypted with LUKS (default password is blank).
+Support for secure boot signing and Nix store verification is in progress.

 ## Notes